Georgian Furniture Style Guide

 William Kent was one of the most prominent designers and figures in early Georgian England and a key name in Georgian furniture design.
 Responsible for architecture, landscaping and furniture design, Kent was a polymath.
 He was particularly influenced by the Italian baroque and Palladian styles, and the architectural work of Inigo Jones, and developed a rich, bombastic, highly ornamented English style.
 William Kent designed furniture that was sculptural, richly carved and upholstered and often gilded.
 After the death of Queen Anne in 1714, the Hanovarians took over the English throne resulting in a marked unpopularity of Anglo-Dutch styles in favour of the powerful and opulent Italianate design.
 It was in this context that Kentian design became extremely popular.

 Originating in France from the Regence period an onwards (1715-) the rococo is the playful style of Georgian furniture design.
-It developed as a reaction to the strictness and order of Louis XIV’s reign, and very quickly crossed the Channel to England.
+It developed as a reaction to the strictness and order of Louis XIV’s reign and very quickly crossed the Channel to England.
 The term ‘rococo’ comes from the French ‘rocailles’ which refers to rock and broken shell motifs that were integral to the style.
 It, too, was highly ornamented, with extensive use of ‘S’ and ‘C’ scrolls, shells and acanthus leaf features.
-Characteristically, rococo designs were asymmetrical and, at its height, functionality gave way to decoration as the rococo seems to almost envelope the furniture.
-The extremely deocrative Chinoiserie is often accepted as an extension of the rococo style.
-Generally, rococo can be identified by extreme cabriole legs, serpentine lines, bombe commodes, scrollwork and lots of highly sculptural ormolu!
+Characteristically, rococo designs were asymmetrical and, at its height, functionality gave way to decoration as the rococo seems to almost envelop the furniture.
+The extremely decorative Chinoiserie is often accepted as an extension of the rococo style.
+Generally, rococo can be identified by extreme cabriole legs, serpentine lines, bombe commodes, scrollwork, and lots of highly sculptural ormolu!

 Roughly referring to the period of the 1750’s and 1760’s, the Chippendale style emerged as the dominant force in Georgian furniture design, following the publishing of the first edition of Thomas Chippendale’s The Gentleman and Cabinet Maker’s Directory in 1754.
 Generally speaking, there were 3 categories of designs by Chippendale: the gothic, the rococo and chinoiserie.
 The Chippendale styles were lighter than the heavy Kentian and French rococo styles and they therefore appealed to a wider elite and mercantile class of people.
 Thomas Chippendale’s Directory ensured that a considerable audience had access to his designs, which facilitated the adoption of Chippendale style furniture within homes across the whole of the UK.